Chapter 901:3-62 Bottled Water

 (i) A written opinion from either a geologist or hydrologist has been obtained stating that the location and geological characteristics of the source do not expose water from the source to contamination by a chemical, biological and radiological pollutants injurious to human health, and

-(2) "Board of health" means a board of health of a city or general health district or the authority having the duties of a board of health under section 3709.05 of the Revised Code.
+(2) "Board of health" means a board of health of a city or general health district or the authority having the duties of a board of health under Chapter 3709. of the Revised Code.

 (3) "Bottled water" means all water, that is intended for human consumption, including artesian water, mineral water, purified water, sparkling bottled water, and spring water, and that is sealed in bottles, packages, or other containers with no added ingredients except that it may optionally contain safe and suitable antimicrobial agents.
-Floridide may be optionally added within the limitations established in 21 C.F.R.
-Part 165.110(b)(4)(ii).
+Floride may be optionally added within the limitations established in 21 C.F.R.
+Part 165.110(b)(4)(ii) (2011).

 (4) "C.F.R." means Code of Federal Regulations.